mmguberina/RLmaster/README.md

 1. completely automated logging.
 rationale: we have no time and no nerves to waste on busy work of manually renaming logging paths and similar bs 1.1. simply save everthing:
-1.1.1. save all hyperparameters in a file or something. ensure easy loading and everthing.
+X 1.1.1. save all hyperparameters in a file or something. ensure easy loading and everthing.
-1.1.2. save every possibly interesting network, replay buffer, torch tensor, whatever. there are enough terabytes for everything.
+X 1.1.2. save every possibly interesting network, replay buffer, torch tensor, whatever. there are enough terabytes for everything.
 1.1.3. automatically generate plots (pull from tensorboards) and save as png.
-1.1.4. generate and save video performance.
+1.1.4. generate and save video performance
-1.1.5. automatically generate a tex file which exctracts the most important elements from all this. like 3 standard plots + add a line if something was the best or the worst so far. other stuff goes in a table or something. all this can be a python script which just writes these strings to a file for all i care.
+		---> opencv shows performance in visualize_ae_on_random_frames, easy to store that 1.1.5. automatically generate a tex file which exctracts the most important elements from all this. like 3 standard plots + add a line if something was the best or the worst so far. other stuff goes in a table or something. all this can be a python script which just writes these strings to a file for all i care.